Justincisive/Aussienomics/content/subscribe.md

 layout = "page"
 +++

-I don't currently send posts as emails but I may in the future.
+I don't currently send posts as emails but I will soon.
 If that's something that might interest you, you can use the form below to subscribe:

 <form method="post" action="https://list.aussienomics.com/subscription/form" class="listmonk-form">
 <input type="hidden" name="nonce" />